 What started as a better-than-average fireworks display has become the pinnacle of pyrotechnics.
 It is the nation’s largest annual fireworks event.
 It also is one of the top five air shows in the country.
 Thunder Over Louisville has made a lot of people happy, garnered international attention, entertained millions and given Greater Louisvillians something else to brag about.
-Thanks to the generous sponsorship of civic-minded companies like Caesars Indiana, Ford, UPS and Yum!
-Brands – Thunder continues to be THE special event that brings the community together like no other celebration.
+Thanks to the generous sponsorship of civic-minded companies like Horseshoe Southern Indiana, KentuckyOne Health, LG&E, Meijer, UPS and Valero – Thunder continues to be THE special event that brings the community together like no other celebration.

 Here’s how it all got started…